orion-rs/orion/README.md

 Constant-time execution tests can be found at [orion-dudect](https://github.com/brycx/orion-dudect) and [orion-sidefuzz](https://github.com/brycx/orion-sidefuzz).

 ### Benchmarks
+An overview of the performance that can be expected from orion can be [seen here](https://github.com/brycx/orion/wiki/Benchmarks).

 The library can be benchmarked with [Criterion](https://github.com/bheisler/criterion.rs) as below.
 All benchmarking tests are located in `benches/`.
 ```
 cargo bench